Thousands of Syrians flee raging assaults on two fronts

 Tens of thousands have taken to the roads, as Russia-backed regime fighters advance against rebels in Eastern Ghouta outside the capital and Turkey-led forces press an assault in the Kurdish enclave of Afrin.

-Air strikes killed at least 30 civilians in the town of Zamalka in Eastern Ghouta on Saturday, the Syrian Observatory for Human Rights monitoring group reported.
+Air strikes killed 36 civilians in Eastern Ghouta on Saturday, the Syrian Observatory for Human Rights reported, most of them in the town of Zamalka as they prepared to flee.

-The fresh bombardment came as around 10,000 people streamed out of the last rebel bastion on the capital's doorstep on Saturday morning, the Britain-based war monitor said.

 An AFP reporter in the nearby town of Arbin heard intense bombardment.